Ron Wasserman: Saban career and Mighty Morphin Power Rangers

 The following year, he composed some of his most recognizable work, which was for the Fox Kids show Mighty Morphin Power Rangers.
 One day, he was presented with the first footage of the show, was told to use the word "Go", and to have it finished by the next day.
 The people from Saban Entertainment wanted him to use the word "Go" since Haim Saban had success using that lyric in the Inspector Gadget theme song, which was the first hit theme he and writing partner Shuki Levy were credited with.
 After two and a half hours, the song that resulted was the show's theme song, "Go Go Power Rangers".
-In 1991, he had previously composed an instrumental heavy metal theme song for a similar Saban project called Metalman.
+In 1991, he had previously composed an instrumental metal theme song for a similar Saban project called Metalman.
 The project never got off the ground, and Wasserman decided to give Mighty Morphin Power Rangers a rock/metal sound since it reminded him of Metalman.
-In addition to composing the theme song, Wasserman handled the background music, and in 1994 several of his most popular songs and scores from the series were eventually released on a successful concept album entitled Mighty Morphin Power Rangers the Album: A Rock Adventure.
+The song's guitar sounds were done almost entirely via a guitar patch on his synthesizer, with real guitars only being used sparsely on lead parts later in the song.
+Several years later, Wasserman met Van Halen member Eddie Van Halen, who wanted to learn how to play the song on guitar.
+Wasserman claims Van Halen was surprised to learn the song was mainly done through a synthesizer, since he had always assumed the song was recorded with a real guitar.
+In 2023, Wasserman also said he considered the song's sound to be speed metal rather than heavy metal or pop metal, and compared it to Metallica's Hardwired... to Self-Destruct.
+The song has sometimes been incorrectly attributed to the metal band Megadeth, due to similarities in the vocals and guitar sounds.
+In addition to composing the theme song for Mighty Morphin Power Rangers, Wasserman handled the background music, and in 1994 several of his most popular songs and scores from the series were released on a successful concept album entitled Mighty Morphin Power Rangers the Album: A Rock Adventure.